 Proposal Board Recommendation 1.
-Election of three Class II Directors, each for a three-year term expiring at the annual meeting of the Company's stockholders to be held in 2016 or until his or her successor has been duly elected and qualified, or until the earlier of his or her death, resignation or removal FOR 2.
+Election of two Class III Directors, each for a three-year term expiring at the annual meeting of the Company's stockholders to be held in 2017 or until his or her successor has been duly elected and qualified, or until the earlier of his or her death, resignation or removal FOR 2.
 Advisory resolution to approve executive compensation FOR 3.
 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the current year FOR 4.
-Amendment to the 2000 Employee Stock Purchase Plan to increase the cumulative total number of shares of common stock issuable thereunder from 15,000,000 to 18,000,000 FOR
+Amendment to the Amended and Restated Certificate of Incorporation of the Company to declassify the Board FOR 5.
+Amendment to the Amended and Restated Certificate of Incorporation of the Company to remove the prohibition against action by written consent of the stockholders FOR